chinapedia/wikipedia.abstract.en/Page/Noble_gas.md

 History

 _Noble gas_ is translated from the German noun , first used in 1898 by Hugo Erdmann[2] to indicate their extremely low level of reactivity.
 The name makes an analogy to the term "noble metals", which also have low reactivity.
-The noble gases have also been referred to as _inert gases_, but this label is deprecated as many noble gas compounds are now known.[3] _Rare gases_ is another term that was used,[4] but this is also inaccurate because argon forms a fairly considerable part (0.94% by volume, 1.3% by mass) of the Earth's atmosphere due to decay of radioactive potassium-40.[5]
-Helium_spectrum.jpgs.|alt=A line spectrum chart of the visible spectrum showing sharp lines on top.]]
+The noble gases have also been referred to as _inert gases_, but this label is deprecated as many noble gas compounds are now known.[3] _Rare gases_ is another term that was used,[4] but this is also inaccurate because argon forms a fairly considerable part (0.94% by volume, 1.3% by mass) of the Earth's atmosphere due to decay of radioactive potassium-40.[5] s.|alt=A line spectrum chart of the visible spectrum showing sharp lines on top.]]

 Pierre Janssen and Joseph Norman Lockyer discovered a new element on August 18, 1868 while looking at the chromosphere of the Sun, and named it helium after the Greek word for the Sun, ().[6]
 No chemical analysis was possible at the time, but helium was later found to be a noble gas.
 Before them, in 1784, the English chemist and physicist Henry Cavendish had discovered that air contains a small proportion of a substance less reactive than nitrogen.[7]
 A century later, in 1895, Lord Rayleigh discovered that samples of nitrogen from the air were of a different density than nitrogen resulting from chemical reactions.
 Along with Scottish scientist William Ramsay at University College, London, Lord Rayleigh theorized that the nitrogen extracted from air was mixed with another gas, leading to an experiment that successfully isolated a new element, argon, from the Greek word (, "idle" or "lazy").[8]
 With this discovery, they realized an entire class of gases was missing from the periodic table.
 During his search for argon, Ramsay also managed to isolate helium for the first time while heating cleveite, a mineral.
 In 1902, having accepted the evidence for the elements helium and argon, Dmitri Mendeleev included these noble gases as group 0 in his arrangement of the elements, which would later become the periodic table.[9]